 The paper is organized as follows.
 In Section 2, we establish the dispersive bounds in the free case.
-In Section 3, we first recall the resolvent expansions when $\lambda$ is near zero, then by Stone's formula, Littlewood-Paley method and oscillatory integral we establish the low energy decay bounds of Theorem \ref{thm-main-results-regular} and Theorem \ref{thm-main-results-resonance}.
+In Section 3, we first recall the resolvent expansions when $\lambda$ is near zero, then by Stone's formula, Littlewood-Paley method and oscillation integral we establish the low energy decay bounds of Theorem \ref{thm-main-results-regular} and Theorem \ref{thm-main-results-resonance}.
 In Section 4, we prove Theorem \ref{thm-main-results-regular} and Theorem \ref{thm-main-results-resonance} in high energy.
-Finally, for the convenience of reader, we give the asymptotic expansion of $(M^\pm(\lambda))^{-1}$ as $\lambda$ is near zero as an appendix.
+Finally, for the convenience of reader, we give the asymptotic expansion of $(M^\pm(\lambda))^{-1}$ when $\lambda$ is near to zero in Appendix.